Qiskit/qiskit.org/README.md

 **[Nuxt.js](https://nuxtjs.org/)** is the biggest framework on top of **[Vue.js](https://vuejs.org/)** to generate *universal* SPAs.
 Universal or "isomorphic" apps can be pre-rendering or SSR.
 Since so far we don't need server functions, our website it's just pre-rendering.

-We create and run unit tests using [Jest](https://jestjs.io/), ensure avoiding syntax errors using [ESLint](https://eslint.org/) and automate all these previous tools and deployment using [Trevis](https://travis-ci.org/).
+We create and run unit tests using [Jest](https://jestjs.io/), ensure avoiding syntax errors using [ESLint](https://eslint.org/) and automate all these previous tools and deployment using [Travis](https://travis-ci.org/).

 With this technology we want to **achieve**:
+- Separation between content edition and development concerns.
 - Use a component based framework like Vue that allow us to reuse part of the UI code in different parts of the application.
 - Fast initial page load.
-- Index content on Google.
+- Index content on Search Engines.
 - Test JS unit functions.
 - Avoid syntax errors.
 - Continuous integration pipeline.